Hanoi at a glance

 - 34 Lo Su Street, Hoan Kiem District (15,000 VND – 25,000 VND)

 5. La Vong Grilled Fish

-Cha Ca (grilled fish) has long been a specialty of Hanoi.
+Cha Ca (grilled fish cakes) has long been a specialty of Hanoi.
 It is a complicated dish right from the stage of selecting ingredients.
-Make from the freshest Hemibagrus fish and Snakehead fish so it will be so firm and chewy, and will not be frayed out when repeatedly stirring on the pan.
-When the fish is almost cooked, the cooker adds to the hot pan of green onion and dill.
-All these ingredients mixed to create the great taste of grilled fish.
+Made from the freshest Hemibagrus fish and Snakehead fish so the texture will be firm and chewy.
+When the fish is almost cooked, green onion and dill are added to the hot pan and well mixed with other ingredients.